xamry/notes/Data Engineering/OLAP.md

 ## Dimension
 A "dimension" is essentially an entry point for getting at the facts.
 Dimensions are things of interest to the business.
 In simple terms, they give **who**, **what**, **where** of a fact.

-### Slowly Changing Dimension
-Slowly changing dimensions refers to the change in dimensional attributes over time.

-An example of slowly changing dimension is a Resource dimension where attributes of a particular employee change over time like their designation changes or dept changes etc.

-#### Types of Slowly Changing Dimension

- 1. Type 1:  Update the existing row (no history)
- 2. Type 2:  Add a new dimension row (history maintained)
- 3. Type 3: Add additional column to maintain history (e.g. prior department)

 ### Conformed Dimension
 Conformed Dimensions (CD): these dimensions are something that is built once in your model and can be reused multiple times with different fact tables.
 Example: Time dimension